Website Manager

 The quorum for the transactions of any meeting shall be with the following minimums required to open a meeting:

-A. Four Officers or a majority of the current Directors shall be required to transact business at any meeting of the Board of Directors.
+A. Eight Officers or a majority of the current Directors shall be required to transact business at any meeting of the Board of Directors.

-B. Four Officers or a majority of the current Directors and at least 2 other General Members must be in attendance to transact business at any General Membership meeting.
+B. Eight Officers or a majority of the current Directors and at least four other General Members must be in attendance to transact business at any General Membership meeting.

 12. ORDER OF BUSINESS: